 17 miles south of Palatka, off of U.S. Highway 17.
 The forest is on

 State Road 309, 1 mile south of the town of Welaka.
 The eastern half of Welaka State Forest boasts 18 miles of multi-use trails that are primarily used by equestrian riders.
 This includes the 6-mile Sandhill Horse Trail, which is part of the Florida Trailtrotter Program.
 The equestrian campground offers two 24-stall horse stables, a training arena, a show horse arena, six semi-primitive tent campsites and five full-hookup RV campsites, which are all available for rental.
+Many state forests in

 equine camping.
 The Florida Horse